Saraswathi Rajamani: Later years

 After World War II, Rajamani's family gave away all their wealth, including the gold mine, and returned to India.
 In 2005, a newspaper reported that she was living in Chennai and although sustained by freedom fighters pension, she was struggling to make ends meet.
 She appealed to the Tamil Nadu State Government for help.
 The then Chief Minister of Tamil Nadu, Jayalalithaa provided assistance to her in the form of a gift of ₹5 lakh and a rent-free housing board flat.

 She has donated insignia to the INA gallery of the Netaji Subhash Birthplace National Museum in Cuttack, Odisha.

 In 2016, the EPIC Channel featured her story in the television series Adrishya.
-She has also written her autobiography.
-Her autobiography has been published in Hindi under the name Haar Nahi Manungi.
+She has written an autobiography that has been published in Hindi under the name Haar Nahi Manungi.

 Death

-Freedom fighter Smt.
-Saraswathi Rajamani died of cardiac arrest on January 13, 2018.
+Rajamani died of cardiac arrest on January 13, 2018.
 Her last rites were held at Peters Colony, Royapettah, Chennai.